Ravi Bopara: 2011 World Cup and India

 In 2011, Bopara turned down £100,000 to play for the Delhi Daredevils in the IPL as a late replacement for the injured Paul Collingwood.
-After Collingwood retired from Tests, Bopara and Morgan were the leading contenders to take his place in the side.
-Bopara, who had already scored two centuries in the County Championship by May, was the favourite but an innings of 193 by Morgan for the England Lions against the touring Sri Lankans kept Bopara out of the Test side.
+After Collingwood retired from Tests, Bopara and Morgan were the leading contenders to take his place in the team.
+Bopara, who had already scored two centuries in the County Championship by May, was the favourite but an innings of 193 by Morgan for the England Lions against the touring Sri Lankans kept Bopara out of the Test team.
 After missing out on the series against Sri Lanka, he returned to the team in August for the third Test against India in place of the injured Trott.
 However, he could only manage 7 runs despite big scores from England's other batsmen.
 He kept his place for the next match, this time performing better with an unbeaten 44 as England went on to win the series 4–0 and become the best Test Team in the World.

 In the following ODI series with India, Bopara was England's top run scorer with 197.
 He made 24 in his first game of the series and followed his up with 40 in the next match.
 In the tied fourth ODI Bopara hit a career-best 96 before being dismissed by Munaf Patel.
 He finished the series making an unbeaten 37 as England went on to win the series.
 In the return ODI series in India, Bopara was less effective.
 He made 8 as England won the first match followed by 36 in the second, which turned out to be his highest score of the series.
 He made 24 in the third ODI, but only made 8 and 4 in the final matches as England lost the series 3–2.
 On 23 September 2011, Bopara claimed the best bowling figures by an Englishman in a T20 international with 4/10.

 2012 Pakistan and West Indies

 In the ODI series against Pakistan, Bopara contributed with both bat and ball.
 After hitting 50 in the first match, he followed this up with 58 in the second match of the series, as England won by 20 runs.
 He was not required to bat in the final match of the series, as England won the match by 9 wickets.

-Despite losing his place in the test side, Bopara continued to play in the One Day and Twenty20 sides.
+Despite losing his place in the test team, Bopara continued to play in the One Day and Twenty20 teams.
 He batted at number 4 in the opening ODI against the West Indies, making just 8. in the second game, he guided England to victory with an unbeaten 19.
 This gave England a 2–0 lead in the best of three series.
-In the only T20 International between the two sides, Bopara made 59 and helped England win the game.
+In the only T20 International between the two teams, Bopara made 59 and helped England win the game.
 Throughout the series Bopara had also been used as a bowler, with batsman struggling to score of his medium pacers.
 Bopara also gained a reputation as a partnership breaker.